-If you tell your energy supplier about your health condition, they may also:
+If you tell your energy supplier about your health condition, they might also:

-If your condition means you have difficulty getting around or doing day-to-day tasks your local council might provide support with things like:
+If your condition means you have difficulty getting around or doing day-to-day tasks your local council might provide support with things such as:

 The first step is to get your needs assessed by your council.

 Help with your Council Tax

 You may be able to get a discount on your Council Tax if you’re disabled, or if someone in your household is disabled.

 There are many organisations and associations who offer grants to people and their families to help them cope with a lower income and the extra costs of being sick or disabled.